B. J. Hall

-B. J. Hall (born January 27, 1985) is an American football quarterback who is currently a free agent.
+B. J. Hall (born January 27, 1985) is an American former professional football quarterback.
 Hall played college football at Webber International University.

 College career

 Hall began his college career at Troy State University before transferring to Solano Community College.
 Upon graduation from Solano, Hall transferred to Webber International University, where he played the 2006 season with the Warriors.

 Professional career

 Hall has played for a multitude of teams throughout his career, playing with Lehigh Valley Outlawz, New Mexico Wildcats, Dallas Vigilantes, Tampa Bay Storm, Toronto Argonauts, Lakeland Raiders.
 On April 24, 2014, Hall re-joined the Storm.
 Hall was reassigned by the Storm on May 23, 2014.
 He was assigned to the New Orleans VooDoo on May 28, 2014.